Your Bag Is Empty

 Bonus: combine Step 3 and Step 2 – our All Calm Redness Corrector also includes SPF 50 protection.

-Be nice to your skin by staying far away from products that could trigger a flare-up.
+Be nice to your skin with calming products and creams, and by staying far away from products that could trigger a flare-up.
 Be on the lookout for any creams, sprays, or gels that contain the following ingredients:

 Other potential irritants include witch hazel, astringent, and toner.
 All of these skincare ingredients can dry out your skin and turn your dream of a moisturized facial landscape into a nightmarish, scaly desert.